AWhetter/pathseq/doc/source/user/format.rst

 Omitting the inter-range separator is NOT RECOMMENDED in multi-range sequences because it creates abiguity when parsing a file in the sequence.

-An inter-range separator MUST NOT contain a valid :ref:`range string <spec-simple-range>`, or by definition it would itself be part of the ranges.
+An inter-range separator MUST NOT contain a valid :ref:`range string <format-simple-range>`, or by definition it would itself be part of the ranges.

 An inter-range separator MAY end with a "``-``" or digit,